• About Us

 Using a Mac?
 It’s easy to type the copyright symbol in Mac using the keyboard shortcut Option + G.

-Place the cursor where you want to put the copyright sign.
-Hold Option and then tap the G key to insert the symbol into your document.
+1. Place the cursor where you want to put the copyright sign.

 How to type the copyright symbol on the Mac keyboard

-First, click the Insert tab on the main menu in Word.
+First, click the Insert tab on the menu bar in Word.

 Place the cursor where you want to insert the copyright sign in your document, and then click the Symbol on the right side of the menu.